vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/page.md

 The icon display of path navigation is also <MyBadge text="Support page config" />, the configuration item is `breadcrumbIcon`.

 ::: warning
-In order to ensure Breadcrumb working well, the `readme.md` file should be included in each folder.
+To ensure Breadcrumb working well, the `readme.md` file should be included in each folder.

 Otherwise, the path navigation will automatically ignore that level because the component can not generate titles and links from the corresponding level folder.
 :::